Generacija 5: 1992–present

-In 2006 the band released their fourth studio album, Energija (Energy), produced by Saša Habić.
-The album featured, besides Ilić, Krstić and Stojisavljević, Slobodan Đorđević on drums, and, as a guest vocalist, former Smak singer Dejan Najdanović.
-On the promotional concerts the band performed with Najdanović as vocalist.
-In December 2011 the band reunited in the 1978 lineup, with Ilić on keyboards, Jovanović on guitar, Stojisavljević on bass guitar, Đorđević on drums, and Rašić on vocals, to perform at the 50th anniversary of Subotica Youth Festival.
-In 2013 the band started performing in the lineup featuring Dragan Ilić on keyboards, Dragan Jovanović on guitar, Miloš Stojisavljević on bass guitar, Dejan Najdanović on vocals, and Kerber member Josip "Joško" Hartl on drums, Najdanović and Hartl not being official, but touring members.
+In 2006, the band released their fourth studio album, Energija (Energy), produced by Saša Habić.
+The album featured, besides Ilić, Krstić and Stojisavljević, Slobodan Đorđević on drums, and, as guest vocalist, former Smak singer Dejan "Najda" Najdanović.
+Part of the album lyrics were written by Bebi Dol and Van Gogh frontman Zvonimir Đukić "Đule", and the song "Na krilima" ("On the Wings") featured Irish singer Mary Black on backing vocals.
+On the promotional concerts, the band performed with Najdanović as vocalist.

+In December 2011, the band reunited in the 1978 lineup, with Ilić on keyboards, Jovanović on guitar, Stojisavljević on bass guitar, Đorđević on drums, and the band's original vocalist Jovan Rašić, to perform at the 50th anniversary of Subotica Youth Festival.
+Since 2013, Đorđević was, due to the fact that he still resides in the United States, on some concerts replaced by Kerber drummer Josip "Joško" Hartl on drums.

-In November 2016, the band released the single "Opasna po život" ("Deadly"), with lyrics written by Van Gogh frontman Zvonimir Đukić.
-The song was recorded in the new lineup, with Slobodan Đorđević playing the drums and the new singer, Miloš Bajat.
-The band celebrated their 45th anniversary with the single "Freedom", released in November 2022, and a concert in Belgrade's Trade Union Hall, held on 8 December 2022, featuring musicians Dado Topić and Bora Đorđević and children's choir Horislavci as guests.
+In November 2016, the band released the single "Opasna po život" ("Deadly"), featuring lyrics written by Zvonimir Đukić, recorded with the new vocalist, Miloš Bajat.
+The band celebrated their 44th anniversary with a concert in Belgrade Youth Center, performing with the new drummer Radoš Ćapin.
+They celebrated their 45th anniversary with the single "Freedom", released in November 2022, and a concert in Belgrade's Trade Union Hall, held on 8 December 2022, featuring former Korni Grupa and Time frontman and solo artist Dado Topić and Riblja Čorba frontman Bora Đorđević and children's choir Horislavci as guests.

+Miloš Stojisavljević "Cajger" died on 29 January 2024, after long illness.
+In May 2024, the band released the single "Ja verujem" ("I Believe"), featuring Dado Topić on vocals.
+The band dedicated the song to deceased Stojisavljević.
+Following the single release, Generacija 5 and Topić held a series of joint concerts.
+In December 2024, prior to their New Year's Eve concert in Kragujevac, the band members publicly supported the 2024 Serbian anti-corruption protests.